FAQ’s

 What do I do when a loved one passes away?

-It’s never easy to lose a loved one, and unfortunately it is an unavoidable experience that we all must endure.
-When your loved one passes away, you will need to have that individual’s vital information (i.e.: Social Security Number, place of birth, date of birth, family lineage, etc).
+It is never easy to lose a loved one, and unfortunately, it is an unavoidable experience that we all must endure.
+When your loved one passes away, you will need to have that individual’s vital information (i.e.: Social Security Number, place of birth, date of birth, family lineage, etc.).

 If your loved one passed away at home without health care professionals present, call 911.

-What is the process in planning the service of my loved one?
+What is the process of planning the service of my loved one?

 What are my options?